chrisjwaddell/blue-moon/README.md

 ``{ day: 15, month: 6, year: 2023 }``
 The 15th of June, 2023.

+So we have four main options:
+<dayname> <occurrence number> - Picks the day from the month.
+It counts the first day occurrence regardless of whether or not the first week overlapped into the previous week.
+<dayname> -<occurrence number> - Picks the day that occurred in the month, the last being -1
+<dayname> *<occurrence number> - Picks the day from only full weeks
+<dayname> *-<occurrence number> - Full week, from the last week of the month

+*Note*
+There is also:
+<dayname> <week>
+The difference with this is that if you enter
+``{ day: "Monday", week: 1 }
+``
+Week 1 has the first of that month in it and the start of the week probably has days in it that are the previous week.
+In this case, Monday would be the date of the previous month.

 ## Year
 Year must be either a four digit specific year eg *2024*, a relative number *"+1" or *current*.